If continuous integration (CI) is so awesome, why are software development teams still spending an average of 13 hours

-It slows development teams down, preventing them from releasing new functionality faster and responding to customer demand before the competition gets there.
+It slows development teams down, preventing them from releasing new functionality faster and from responding to customer demand before the competition gets there first.

 Many of these failures are benign; but buried in there are also ticking time bombs waiting to blow up in production.

 So what’s the real problem here?
 Why do we have a growing backlog of failing tests preventing us from realizing the true potential of CI?

-91% of software developers admit to having unresolved defects because they cannot reproduce them (Ref. analyst study on software reliability).
+91% of software developers admit to having defects which remain unresolved because they cannot reproduce the issue (see an analyst firm's study on software reliability).
 That’s the problem: REPRODUCIBILITY.

 Reproducibility is the fundamental problem slowing engineering teams down.
 It blocks their development pipeline and prevents them from releasing software changes at the pace they need to.

 So how can engineering teams confidently deliver quality software on a scheduled, repeatable, and automated basis?

 LiveRecorder is the leading time travel debugging platform for C/C++ and Java applications.
 It can record a failed process down to instruction level - capturing bugs in the act.
 No need to reproduce the issue.
-All the data engineers need is already in the recording.
-Engineers can simply debug the recording artefact by replaying it forwards and backwards - getting full visibility & data-driven insight into what their software really did before it failed or misbehaved.
+All the data engineers need is already there in the recording.
+Engineers can simply debug the recording artifact by replaying it forward and backward.
+This gives them full visibility and data-driven insight into what their software really did before it failed or misbehaved.

-This diagram below illustrates how LiveRecorder can reduce the MTTR of software defects and unblock CI/CD pipelines.
+The diagram below illustrates how LiveRecorder can reduce the time-to-resolution of software defects and unblock CI/CD pipelines.

 LiveRecorder customers are able to: